 The University reserves the right to charge fees for data communications access, data, and networked applications.

-Without specific authorization, users of University Systems must not cause, permit, or attempt any destruction or modification of data or computing or communications equipment.
+Without specific authorization, users of University Computer Systems must not cause, permit, or attempt any destruction or modification of data or computing or communications equipment.
 This rule protects data, computing, and communications equipment owned by USI, or any other person or entity.
 'Specific authorization' refers to permission by the owner of the equipment or data to be destroyed or modified.

+IV.
 Acceptable Personal Use

 The University of Southern Indiana encourages Information Technology literacy for its computer users.
 As such, the University of Southern Indiana allows its electronic mail system and web server(s) to be used by computer users for reasonable and limited personal use.
 For example, occasionally sending electronic mail to family and friends is allowed.
 However, it is recommended that users maintain a personal email account.
 In all cases, “Personal Use” must conform to the guidelines established elsewhere in this document and must not interfere with the normal operation of the network.